pwittchen/NetworkEvents/README.md

 ### Subscribe for WifiAccessPointsSignalStrengthChangedEvent

-Optionally we can listen WifiAccessPointsSignalStrengthChangedEvent and perform desired action, when list of Access Points was refreshed.
+We can listen `WifiAccessPointsSignalStrengthChangedEvent` and perform desired action, when list of Access Points was refreshed.
 It occurs, when RSSI (signal strength) has changed.
-In the code snippet below, we retrieve list of all access points.
+In the code snippet below, we retrieve list of all access points, when this event occurs.
+Remember that scanning access points operation is asynchronous, so we cannot get results immediately and it may take some time (a few seconds or a minute).

 ```java
 @Subscribe